Urinary tract infection

 Although there is no evidence that good hygiene makes a real difference in preventing UTIs, it is always a wise practice.
 The following are some hygiene tips for women:

-- Clean the genital and urinary areas from front to back with soap and water after each bowel movement.
+- Wash the genital and urinary areas from front to back with liquid soap and water after each bowel movement.

 - Change underwear at least once a day.
 (Mild detergents are best for washing underwear.)